ChianNi/Intel_SD_Training/Readme_sd_training.md

 Will proceed using iverilog to generate waveform
 <img width="547" alt="image" src="https://user-images.githubusercontent.com/118953915/212933363-4337f66e-f0fa-4b01-964a-f6c5ed37da59.png">

 Here is the waveform for both pre_synthesis and post_synthesis:
+Both of the waveform from the simulation should be same
 <img width="541" alt="image" src="https://user-images.githubusercontent.com/118953915/212933561-8d0d5abb-f75c-48a9-9e18-4dccc5bb742b.png">

 </details>